joshualmitchell/joshualmitchell.github.io/_posts/2020-04-16-project-management-for-people-who-like-flow-and-hate-project-management.md

 ![alt text][captured1]

-[captured1]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/captured1.jpg "Captured Notes tagged notes"
+[captured1]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/captured1.png "Captured Notes tagged notes"

-Step 2: move them to the Uncategorized Tasks list, and replace the #[[Captured Notes]] tag with the #prioritizeme tag
+Step 2: move them to the Uncategorized Tasks list (make sure to make it a TODO item and put the #prioritizeme tag).

 ![alt text][captured2]

+[captured2]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/captured2.png "Notes to move from captured notes to Uncategorized Tasks List"

+![alt text][captured3]

-[captured2]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/captured2.jpg "Notes moved from captured notes to Uncategorized Tasks List"
+[captured3]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/captured3.png "Notes moved from captured notes to Uncategorized Tasks List"

+![alt text][captured3a]

+[captured3a]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/captured3a.png "Notes moved from captured notes to Uncategorized Tasks List with To Do"

+![alt text][captured3b]

+[captured3b]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/captured3b.png "Notes moved from captured notes to Uncategorized Tasks List with prioritize me label"

+![alt text][captured3c]

+[captured3c]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/captured3c.png "Notes moved from captured notes to Uncategorized Tasks List complete"

 Step 3: move all your tasks from the Uncategorized Tasks List to the task lists of their respective projects.

+First, search for Projects using the search bar (i.e. pages tagged with the Projects tag).

+![alt text][uncat3a]

+[uncat3a]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/uncat3a.png "Search For Projects"

+Then, open the Projects page in the side bar.

+![alt text][uncat3b]

+[uncat3b]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/uncat3b.png "Open Projects in side bar"

+Pick the project relevant to the task.

+![alt text][uncat3c]

+[uncat3c]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/uncat3c.png "Pick the relevant project"

+Finally, move the task (NOT a reference - the task will live in the project) to that project's Undone bullet:

-![alt text][uncat3]
+![alt text][uncat3d]

-[uncat3]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/uncat3.jpg "Moving from Uncategorized Tasks List to Specific Projects"
+[uncat3d]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/uncat3d.png "Move the task (not the reference) into the undone section of the project"

 You might have a slightly different system.
 Maybe you don't have goals or projects.

 The only thing this assumes is that you have different categories (or labels) of work each task could fall into.

 This is the stage where you give those tasks a home both physically and psychologically so you can scope them properly.
-Of course, feel free to borrow and modify this system as you see fit!
+Of course, feel free to modify this system as you see fit!

 #### Prioritization (P)